Hillsborough College: Academics

 HCC has grown to include over 43,000 students.
 In 2010, HCC ranked 8th in the state and 20th in the nation in total number of associate degrees produced.
 HCC houses the Honors Institute.

 Athletics

 HCC participates in the Suncoast Conference within Division I of NJCAA Region VIII within the Florida State College Activities Association (FSCAA).
 Sports include men's baseball and basketball, and women's basketball, softball, tennis and volleyball.
 The school's nickname is the Hawks.
 The school's competitions are broadcast on both the school's athletic site and the school radio station WMNF 88.5 HD4.
 Basketball is played at the Dale Mabry campus.

+In 2026, the Tampa Bay Rays’ new stadium hasn’t broke ground yet, but is expected to be built by 2029.